 The thesis is not that XRP will replace the dollar.
 It's that a neutral settlement rail is being built inside existing financial infrastructure — quietly, acquisition by acquisition, license by license.
 Here is what has been confirmed and primary-sourced.

 Settlement speed is one dimension of the XRP thesis.
-Energy consumption is another — and it matters increasingly as ESGESGEnvironmental, Social, and Governance — the checklist institutional investors use to evaluate sustainability of assets.Full definition → scrutiny of financial infrastructure intensifies.
+Energy consumption is another — and it matters increasingly as ESGESGA checklist big investors use to evaluate whether something is ethical and sustainable.
+High energy use scores badly.
+This matters increasingly for institutions that have to answer…Full definition → scrutiny of financial infrastructure intensifies.
 The comparison is not close.

 Ripple has committed to net-zero carbon emissions by 2030.
 Approximately 80% of XRPL Labs' infrastructure already runs on solar energy, including stored solar used at night.